About Our Programs

 Suffering – Our responses to others’ suffering, being compassionate while cultivating resilience

 Conflict – Working more effectively with conflict with patients, peers, students, colleagues, and supervisors

-Errors – How and why we make errors, how to work more effectively with this challenging feature of professional life
+Errors – How and why we make errors, and how to work more effectively with

 Uncertainty in Medicine – Working with the inevitable dynamic of uncertainty in clinical practice and bringing awareness to the cognitive and emotional challenges that uncertainty entails